About

 Vision

-By fusing my love of art and public speaking, my vision is to create art, conversations, and spaces that empower people, especially those impacted by domestic abuse, trauma, or social adversity, to reclaim their joy, freedom, and purpose through the Self-Soothing Creative Steps (SSCS™).
+By fusing art, authorship, and public speaking, my vision is to create work and conversations that empower people — especially those impacted by domestic abuse, trauma, or social adversity — to reclaim joy, voice, and purpose through creative practice.

 Whether through a canvas, workshop, or keynote stage, I invite you to journey from surviving to thriving; supported, seen, and celebrated, living proof that creative becoming is not the destination, but the way itself.